TarReinThway/Food101_TransferLearning_Project/README.md

 ### 2. Real-Time Model Prediction
 <img src="Images/webapp_prediction.png" alt="Top-5 dish breakdown with confidence scores" width="100%">

-> **How to use this webapp?** Just choose the image from your file, click analyze and get results!
-Alternatively, if you are on a browser, you can copy any image online, hover mouse over the box and paste the image, then analyze to get the results!
+> **How to use the web app**
+> Upload an image from your device and click **Analyze Image** to receive predictions from the model!
+> You can also copy an image directly from the internet and paste it into the upload area, and analyze it instantly!

 ---

 ## 📁 Repository Structure

-* `app/`: Contains the backend Flask application (`app.py`), HTML interfaces (`templates/`), and the upload directory (`static/uploads`) for temporarily caching user images.
+* `app/`: Contains the backend Flask application (`app.py`), HTML templates (`templates/`), and the upload directory (`static/uploads`) for temporarily storing uploaded images.
-* `Code Notebook/`: The step-by-step Jupyter Notebook where the model was trained and evaluated.
+* `Code Notebook/`: Includes the step-by-step Jupyter Notebook used for model training and evaluation.
-* `presentation/`: Slides used during presentation.
+* `presentation/`: Presentation slides used during the final project presentation.
-* `guides_&_docs/`: In-depth educational documentation curated specifically for SDS juniors:
+* `guides_&_docs/`: Additional documentation and resources created for students interested in CNNs and transfer learning:
-  * 📄 `annotated_references.md` - A hand-picked literature list detailing the resources used for this project, complete with personal notes.
+  * 📄 `annotated_references.md`
+     A curated list of references, YouTube videos and learning resources used throughout the project, along with personal notes and summaries..
-  * ⏳ `food101_code_walkthrough.pdf` *(Coming in a few days!)* - A detailed, informal guide breaking down every line of code, logical reasoning, and core CNN + Transfer Learning concepts—tailored specifically for students who have only taken an introduction to Python course.
+  * ⏳ `food101_code_walkthrough.pdf` *(Coming in a few days!)*
+    A detailed walkthrough explaining the project's code structure, implementation choices, and core CNN + tranfser learning concepts in a beginner-friendly manner
-  * ⏳ `food101_project_report.pdf` *(Coming in a few days!)* - A formal, research-style paper detailing the project's background, technical methodology, and experimental results.
+  * ⏳ `food101_project_report.pdf` *(Coming in a few days!)*
+    A formal research-style report covering the project's motivation, methodology, experiments, and results.